skinny85/jilt/Readme.md

 [Builder design pattern](https://en.wikipedia.org/wiki/Builder_pattern#Java).

 Jilt's "killer features" compared to other tools in this same space are:
-* Support for the Type-Safe (sometimes also called Staged, or Telescopic, or Step) variant of the Builder pattern.
+* Support for the Staged (sometimes also called Type-Safe, or Step, or Telescopic) variant of the Builder pattern.
-    For more information on the Type-Safe Builder pattern, check out my [blog article on the subject](http://endoflineblog.com/type-safe-builder-pattern-in-java-and-the-jilt-library).
+    For more information on the Staged Builder pattern, check out my [blog article on the subject](http://endoflineblog.com/type-safe-builder-pattern-in-java-and-the-jilt-library).
 * The capability to generate Builders for any class, and without requiring any modifications to the target classes'